What is selective breeding?

 - This is often used to produce offspring with desirable characteristics from two different individuals.

 - Crossbreeding two purebred organisms will produce offspring that display the characteristics of interest.

-- For example, Poodles are crossed with Labrador Retrievers to combine a Poodle’s low-shedding coat with the Labrador’s calm, trainable temperament.
-The resulting ‘Labradoodle’ is a guide dog suitable for people with allergies.
+- For example, Poodles have been crossed with Labrador Retrievers to combine a Poodle’s low-shedding coat with the Labrador’s calm, trainable temperament.
+The resulting ‘Labradoodle’ can be suitable as a guide dog and is also suitable for people with allergies.

 - Crossbreeding non-purebred parents will have less predictable outcomes.